NikolayIT/BelotGameEngine/Documentation/Rules.md

 The "Belot" bonus.
 If a player has a K and Q from a trump suit (any suit in the "all trumps" game) and declares it during the play of the game scores for his/her team 20 points.
 The declaration of "Belot" happens when the first of the two cards (K and Q) is played and one of the following must also be true:

-1. 1.The card is played as the first card of that handÃ?Â
+1. The card is played as the first card of that hand
-2. 2.The player is following suitÃ?Â
+2. The player is following suit
-3. 3.The player is trumping.Ã?Â
+3. The player is trumping.

 A bonus of 10 points is given to the team who won the last hand (final 10).
 If all hands are won by the same team then that team wins a bonus of 90 points (all hands bonus).

-Rounding
+### Rounding

 The total score with the final 10 bonus is 258 (26) in a "All Trumps" game, 260 (26 after doubling) in the "No Trumps" game and 162 (16) in the specific trump game.

-- Ã¯Â?Â·.In the "All Trumps" game difficulties with rounding arise when the score ends with a 4. e.g. 34-224,164-194 ( if the game has a 100 point bonus) and so on.
-In that event the team with less points rounds up e.g. 4-22 and 17-19.Ã?Â
+* In the "All Trumps" game difficulties with rounding arise when the score ends with a 4. e.g. 34-224,164-194 ( if the game has a 100 point bonus) and so on.
+In that event the team with less points rounds up e.g. 4-22 and 17-19.
-- Ã¯Â?Â·.In "No Trumps" there can be no rounding problemsÃ?Â
+* In "No Trumps" there can be no rounding problems
-- Ã¯Â?Â·.In "Specific Trumps" game rounding difficulties arise when the score ends in 6.
+* In "Specific Trumps" game rounding difficulties arise when the score ends in 6.
 Again the team with less points rounds up.
-Example with 56-106 you score 6-10 and 6-156 the teams score 1-15 and so on.Ã?Â
+Example with 56-106 you score 6-10 and 6-156 the teams score 1-15 and so on.

 A special case is when the game is Specific trumps or "All trumps" and one of the teams has a bonus of 50 or 150. this enables the score of 154-154 in "All trumps" and 106-106 in Specific trumps.
 In that event the points that are hanging are rounded up.
 In the first example the team that didn't bid wins 15 points and 16 points hand and in the second example the non-bidding team wins 10 points and 11 points are left hanging.